gnieboer/tsp-redesign/pages/loan-basics/benefits-and-limitations.md

 ![alert](tsp-redesign/assets/img/alert-circle.svg "alert circle") Your primary residence must be purchased in whole or in part by you, or your spouse.

 ## Borrowing limits
-#### Minimum loan amount
+### Minimum loan amount
-The minimum loan amount that you can borrow is $1,000.
+The minimum amount that you can borrow is $1,000.

-#### Maximum loan amount
+### Maximum loan amount
-The maximum loan amount that you can borrow is the smallest of the following:
+The maximum amount that you can borrow is the smallest of the following:
 + Your own contributions and earnings on those contributions in the TSP account from which you intend to borrow, not including any outstanding loan balance;
 + Approximately 50% of your [vested account balance](#) (including any outstanding loan balance) or $10,000, whichever is greater, minus any outstanding loan balance; or
 + Approximately $50,000 minus your highest outstanding loan balance, if any, during the last 12 months.
 Even if your loan is currently paid in full, it will still be considered in the calculation if it was open at any time during the last 12 months.